 However, it was after she had her own children, that Marian become more involved with children’s charities and UNICEF in particular.

-UNICEF’s Work with Children
+UNICEF’s Work for Children

 “UNICEF was always there.
 You always knew they existed and that they were always above reproach”.